Vitassy/LoL_Auto_Accept/README.md

 Features:
-- Click on the on/off button to start the search of a staring game
+- Click on the on/off button to beggin the search of a starting game
 - The programm will automatically set to "off" once it found the game so no risk of clicking somewhere once you've started the game
 - If someone didn't accept the game the program will switch to "on" mode to search again
 - That's it !